Context-Specific Causal Graph Discovery with Unobserved Contexts: Non-Stationarity, Regimes and Spatio-Temporal Patterns: Numerical Experiments

 \subsection{Evaluation Metrics}

-We usually compare F$_1$ scores on two problems: \begin{itemize} \item Which links are found to change between regime? -- Each method outputs (potentially among other information) a collection of per-context graphs $G_s$.
+We usually compare F$_1$ scores on two problems: \begin{itemize} \item Which links are found to change between contexts? -- Each method outputs (potentially among other information) a collection of per-context graphs $G_s$.
 We compare these, to see which links occur for only some $G_s$, thus \emph{change} (for the sliding window case, see §\ref{sec:num_exp_methods}).
-Such a changing link is a 'positive', it is a 'true positive' if the model on this link has a non-trivial model indicator, and a 'false positive' if the associated true model-indicator is trivial.
+Such a changing link is a 'positive' (all other possible -- see below -- links are 'negatives'), it is a 'true positive' ('false negative' if a negative) if the model on this link has a non-trivial model indicator, and a 'false positive' (or 'true negative' if negative) if the associated true model-indicator is trivial (if the link does not change\Slash{}is always present or always absent).
 For computing F$_1$, a negative is any possible link which is not included in the set of changing links, but excluding auto-lags\footnote{Our data-generation generates no non-trivial indicators on auto-lags, see §\ref{apdx:model_details}.
 All methods can report changes on auto-lags, and those are counted as false positives; this seems to happen very rarely.}. \item How well is the summary-union-graph recovered? -- The union-graph is the edge-union over the individual $G_s$ returned by the method.
 Since we use PCMCI with $\tau_{\text{min}}=1$ all links are lagged and oriented forward in time, so there is no ambiguity on orientations at this point.
 The summary-graph is then the edge-union over all time-lags.
 A 'positive' is a link in this summary-union-graph, it is a 'true positive' if the true summary-union-graph also contains this edge, and a 'false positive' if the true summary-union-graph does not contain this edge. \end{itemize} We are particularly interested in the first question, which captures the actual detection of the presence of regimes in a way that can be compared for the different methods providing different output-information in a simple and fair way.
 Regime-PCMCI (see below) is based on the PCMCI causal discovery algorithm for time series; the other methods can be applied with other methods, we compare time series results for PCMCI \citep{pcmci}, PCMCI+ \citep{pcmci_plus}, LPCMCI \citep{lpcmci} (via implementations in the \texttt{tigramite}\textsuperscript{\ref{footnote:tigramite_repo}} python package) and IID-data results for PC \citep{PCalgo}, PC-stable \citep{PCstable} and FCI \citep{spirtes2001causation} (via implementations in the \texttt{causal learn} \citep{causal_learn} python package) in more detail in the appendix §\ref{apdx:num_experiments}.

 F$_1$-score favors recall over precision; for example the best (\wrt F$_1$-score) purely random method is always the trivial-true algorithm (always return true).
 Our method particularly features a very high precision, so this puts it at a slight disadvantage; for the most part this is not a problem, only the results on increasing indicator count should be interpreted with particular care: Increasing the number of non-trivial model-indicators changes the number of true positives relative to the number of true negatives, which means the behavior across different counts, even the qualitative behavior, is only easily interpreted for methods with comparable precision and recall.
 For details see §\ref{apdx:ts_indicator_count}.
 F$_1$-score is, however, simple and in very wide-spread use which is the reason why we employ it here.